scripting/feedlandSocket/README.md

 A Node.js package that connects to FeedLand's websocket interface.

 Demo apps for hooking into the socket connection from a browser or from a Node app.

-### Video demo

-I recorded a <a href="https://www.youtube.com/watch?v=_Q-ks3uytZI">video demo</a> showing what it looks like if you'd like to see before downloading and running the software.

-Also includes random commentary from your humble programmer. :-)